riga/law_example_CMSSingleTopAnalysis/README.md

 SingleTop Analysis with Public CMS Data using luigi analysis workflows -

-This example using under development.
+*This project is under development*

 ## Resources